 There are various ways to actually read and use e-books.
 The best method depends on how you plan on using the book and how much of it you are going to read.

 Read online.
 This is great for quick information or using smaller sections of e-books.
 All e-book platforms allow this.

 Save, Print, or Email parts of e-books.
 Some e-books allow this, but copyright restrictions limit the pages allowed (such as 60 pages or 20% of the book).
 This usually works great if you just want a chapter or two.

 Download to a device for offline use.
-Some e-books are available to download (PC, Mac, Android, iOS, etc) for a limited "check-out" period, most often 21 days but up to a year.
+Some e-books are available to download (PC, Mac, Android, iOS, etc) for a limited "check-out" period, most often 21 days or 52 weeks.
 Additional software and configuration is required!
 This is the best method if you plan to read the book cover-to-cover.